tweber-ill/ill_mirror-takin2-mnsi/README.md

 ## Acknowledgements
-This code is based on theoretical magnon dispersion models and their Mathematica implementations by M. Garst and J. Waizner, see our papers above and these references:
+This code is based on theoretical magnon dispersion models and their Mathematica implementations by M. Garst and J. Waizner, see these references and our papers below:
 - https://doi.org/10.1088/1361-6463/aa7573
 - https://kups.ub.uni-koeln.de/7937/